hn/bsh-home-appliances/open-d-bus/README.md

 # Open-D-Bus

-This is an initial approach for a D-Bus 2 stack, which provides the infrastructure to implement one or more nodes capable of bidirectional frame communication on the bus.
+This is an alpha quality approach for a B/S/H/ D-Bus 2 stack, which provides the infrastructure to implement one or more nodes capable of bidirectional frame communication on the bus.

+To put it more vividly: This stack is intended to eventually facilitate the development of custom components for B/S/H household appliances.
+It is entirely conceivable to e.g. remove the original user control panel from a machine and replace it with a custom-made interface powered by this software.
+While implementing a full replacement would be a significant undertaking, the some of the initial groundwork is here.

 This is an independent, open-source project and is not affiliated with, endorsed by, or sponsored by B/S/H/ or its affiliates.
 All product names